Fractional critical systems with mixed boundary conditions: Main result

 From \eqref{5.12}, we have that

 which contradicts the fact that \(c < \frac{s}{N} {2_s^*}^{-\frac{N-2s}{2s}} \left( \widetilde{S}_{(\alpha,\beta)}(\Omega)\right)^{\frac{N}{2s}}\).
 Thus \((u,v) \neq (0,0)\). \end{proof}

-We are now in position to state and prove the main result of this work \begin{theorem} Let $\Omega \subset \R^N, N\geq 5s$, be bounded domain with a smooth boundary.
-Under the assumption $\lambda_k^s \leq \mu_1 \leq \mu_2< \lambda_{k+1}^s$, the system \eqref{main problem} has a non-trivial solution. \end{theorem} \begin{proof} From Lemma \ref{geometry-1} and Lemma \ref{geometry-2}, the functional $J$ satisfies the geometric conditions of the Rabinowitz Linking Theorem.
+We are now in position to state and prove the main result of this work \begin{theorem} Let $\Omega \subset \R^N, {N> 8s}$, be a bounded domain with smooth boundary.
+Then, the system \eqref{main problem} has a non-trivial solution provided $\Lambda_k \leq \mu_1 \leq \mu_2< \Lambda_{k+1}$ and $(\mathcal{H})$ holds. \end{theorem} \begin{proof} From Lemma \ref{geometry-1} and Lemma \ref{geometry-2}, the functional $J$ satisfies the geometric conditions of the Rabinowitz Linking Theorem.
 From Lemma \ref{energy-threshold-estimate} and Lemma \ref{boundedness}, it is easy to verify that the $\rm (PS)_c$-condition holds for the functional $J$ below the critical threshold $c_0$ as given in Lemma \ref{boundedness}.
 Thus, the functional $J$ possesses at least one non-trivial critical point which is a solution to our system \eqref{main problem}. \end{proof}